Moultree/perfomancecheck/readme.md

 - Listeners: Summary Report and View Results Tree
 - Action to be taken after a sampler error: STOP THREAD
 - Delay Thread Creation until needed

+Or just use template in path: src/main/resources/test plan.jmx